SOS598-RDM/website/content/policies.md

 markup: "mmark"
 ---

-### Office hours
+### office hours

-Office hours are held Friday afternoons 14:00-16:00 at a location to be determined.
+Office hours are available Friday before class from 10-12 at a location to be determined.
 Additionally, students are welcome and encouraged to contact the instructor by email to schedule appointments outside of the designated office hours.

-### Course description
+### course description

 The effective management of research data is a challenge for researchers in all fields of study.
 Federal funding agencies require that proposals contain data